dejmedus/portfolio-template/README.md

 > *The Next.js 13 app directory, used in this repo, is currently in [beta](https://beta.nextjs.org/docs) and may not be stable.*

-Feel free to fork, edit, and use this template to show off your own work!
+Feel free to use this template to show off your own work!

 ### Built with
 - [Nextjs 13](https://beta.nextjs.org/docs/installation)